twlz0ne/qsb-mac-archive/QuickSearchBox/QSB/SDK/Templates/QSBAppleScriptPlugin/README.txt

 to be something appropriate.
 You will find the "HGSExtensionIdentifier" entries under the "HGSExtension" entry.

-Now you are ready to add your own code in the two source files to actually make your plugin do something.
+Now you are ready to add your own code in the *.applescript file to make your plugin do something.

 If you are developing plugins, please join our mailing list: